Complaints

 Complaint Process

-The complaints process under the Building Act is set in the Complaint Management and Administrative Penalties Policy and the associated procedure to establish a transparent, objective, impartial, timely, and fair means of addressing complaints.
+The complaints process under the Building Act is set in the Complaint Management and Administrative Penalties Policy and the associated procedure to establish a transparent, objective, impartial, timely, and fair and proportional means of addressing complaints.

-Once an investigation is complete, the findings are reviewed by the Registrar, who then decides whether, on a balance of probabilities, the respondent(s) has contravened sections 10(2), 10(3), or 23(2) of the Act.
+Once an investigation is complete, the findings are reviewed by the Registrar, who then decides whether, on a balance of probabilities, the respondent(s) has contravened sections 10(2), 10(3), or 23(2) of the Building Act.
 If the Registrar determines that a contravention has occurred, they must also decide whether an administrative penalty is required and, if so, the nature of that penalty.
-Before issuing an administrative penalty, the respondent(s) will have an opportunity to provide the Registrar with a written submission explaining how they exercised due diligence in trying to prevent the contravention.
-Notice of any administrative penalty would be served to the respondent(s) in writing.

 General FAQ's